Stead says Williamson, Jamieson rested from T20s as India Tests key priority, Ferguson fully fit | Sports-Games

 ''There's about 26 players and 16 or 17 support staff.
 Some guys will leave after a week so there'll be a number that will hit back home of staff and players from the T20 group that we've had.

-Key players such as Virat Kohli and Jasprit Bumrah are not playing the T20s as part of workload management but Stead feels India remains a strong side.
+Key players such as Virat Kohli and Jasprit Bumrah are not playing the T20s as part of workload management but Stead feels India remain a strong side.

-''They still are a very, very fine side.
-They have got a new coach now in Rahul Dravid and I know that usually when a new coach comes on board that people want to impress them and make a claim for spots in the team.
+''They still are very, very fine side.
+The have got a new coach now in Rahul Dravid and I know that usually when a new coach comes on board that people want to impress them and make a claim for spots in the team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)